Mentalab-hub/explorepy/README.rst

 Quick installation
 ==================
-For Windows users, the best way to install ``explorepy`` is to download the latest ``explorepy`` version from the `release page <https://github.com/Mentalab-hub/explorepy/releases>`_ or use pip.
+For Windows users, the best way to install ``explorepy`` is to download the latest ``explorepy`` version from the `release page <https://github.com/Mentalab-hub/explorepy/releases>`_.
 Please note that dependencies will install automatically from the release page.

 For other operating systems, or to build the package manually on Windows, please refer to the information below.